Newsletters from Adelphi’s School of Business

 Alumni Happenings

-The Adelphi University Robert B. Willumstad School of Business alumni network is more than 19,000 strong across the business world, providing strong connections, networking opportunities and mentorship.
-We are proud to share the latest professional news of our alumni.
+The Adelphi University Robert B. Willumstad School of Business has a strong alumni network of more than 20,000 professionals across the business world, offering meaningful connections, networking opportunities and mentorship.
+We’re proud to share the latest professional achievements of our alumni.

 - Tracy McSorley ’22, MS ’23, has been promoted to senior tax accountant at EY.